Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 >
 > User: Create a simplified cheat sheet that a beginner Markdown user could quickly read to understand how to perform the most complex tasks in the document.
 >
-> Now I'll create a beautifully designed, beginner-friendly cheat sheet as an HTML artifact focused on the most complex Markdown tasks — with clear previews.
+> Assistant: Now I'll create a beautifully designed, beginner-friendly cheat sheet as an HTML artifact focused on the most complex Markdown tasks — with clear previews.
+Each card follows the same structure: syntax on the left, rendered result on the right, with beginner-friendly tips below.
->
-> Each card follows the same structure: syntax on the left, rendered result on the right, with beginner-friendly tips below.
 >

 The language model renders a downloadable file: